WHO WAS YOUR ROLE MODEL DURING THE PIVOTAL STAGES OF YOUR LIFE?

 WHAT DO YOU THINK MAKES A SUCCESSFUL LEADER?

-A leader must be able to hold one’s one and demonstrate that he or she has control over any situation.
+A leader must be able to hold one’s own and demonstrate that he or she has control over any situation.
 But most importantly, its someone who will stand up and get involved in anything that needs to get done.
 Additionally, a true leader exemplifies a level of fearlessness in order to take risk, and consideration and mindfulness of others.

 WHEN MEETING OTHER LEADERS, WHAT ONE QUESTION DO YOU LIKE TO ASK?

 What motivated you to not give up and how have you faced adversity?